coshinen/blog/pages/quotes.md

 > The emotional qualities are antagonistic to clear reasoning.

 > Sherlock Holmes, [Sign of the Four, The Science of Deduction](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/Sign_of_the_Four/The_Science_of_Deduction_p5.html){:target="_blank"}:
 > * I never guess.
-It is a shocking habit,--destructive to the logical faculty.
+It is a shocking habit,\--destructive to the logical faculty.

 > Sherlock Holmes, [Sign of the Four, The Science of Deduction](https://www.pagebypagebooks.com/Arthur_Conan_Doyle/Sign_of_the_Four/The_Science_of_Deduction_p4.html){:target="_blank"}:
 > * Eliminate all other factors, and the one which remains must be the truth.